azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/tagbanwa.md

 ## Writing System
-The Tagbanwa writing system consists of **independent consonants**, **independent vowels**, **dependent vowels**, and **virama**
+The Tagbanwa writing system consists of **independent consonants**, **independent vowels**, and **dependent vowels**

 * Independent consonants by default are followed by the "a" vowel.
-For example ᜧ  by itself would be read as "da".
+For example ᝧ  by itself would be read as "da".
 * Independent vowels are vowels that can stand by itself.
 It is used when writing a syllable that consists of only one vowel and no consonant.
-For example, "*ika*" would be written as ᜡᜣ.
+For example, "*ika*" would be written as ᝡᝣ.
 * Dependent vowels are vowels that cannot stand on its own.
 Usually it is attached to a consonant in order to function.
-For example, bi would be written as ᜪᜲ.
+For example, bi would be written as ᝪᝲ.
-* Virama "᜴" is used as a vowel killer in a syllable.

 ### Independent Consonants :